-3. On the sound medical-scientific evidence available, the Repatriation Medical Authority is of the view that it is more probable than not that extrinsic allergic alveolitis and death from extrinsic allergic alveolitis can be related to relevant service rendered by veterans or members of the Forces.
+3. The Repatriation Medical Authority is of the view that there is sound medical-scientific evidence that indicates that extrinsic allergic alveolitis and death from extrinsic allergic alveolitis can be related to relevant service rendered by veterans, members of Peacekeeping Forces, or members of the Forces.